Orders

 Key Considerations:

-No guarantee of execution – the order may remain unfilled if the price is never reached.
+Execution is not guaranteed; the order may remain unfilled if the price is never reached.

 A. Stop Market Order (Stop Loss)